debolk/deursoos/readme.md

 The system uses standardised card IDs in the format "[A-Z0-9]+\-[A-Z0-9]+"

 ## Installation
-Installation is separated into three parts: general raspberry pi configuration, installation of the system and configuration of the CCTV
+Installation is separated into two parts: general raspberry pi configuration and installation of the system

 ### Installing the raspberry pi
 * Install the raspberry pi with either [raspbian](http://www.raspbian.org/) (recommended) or [moebius](http://moebiuslinux.sourceforge.net/) (preferred) and configure as needed